A Special Case

 But Tony didn’t want to.

 One morning the boy woke and looked out of the window.
-The sky was a mottled blue, a swirl of cloud and yawning sun.
+The sun was yawning through the cloud.
 There was a man and his dog out walking, a ferry bobbing in the distance.
 The boy put on his clothes and went downstairs.
 He’d had an idea.

 It was half past nine when they realised that he’d gone.
 Half past nine when Tony poured out his Frosties and the mother shouted up to Luca.